ShenghuiXue/linux-command-cheat-sheet/README.md

     * A shell function.
     * An alias.
 * xdg-open, open
-  * open a specific folder in the gui of ubuntu
+  * Open a specific folder in the gui of ubuntu
     ```s
     xdg-open <folder_dir>
     ```
-  * open a specific folder in the gui of mac
+  * Open a specific folder in the gui of mac
     ```s
     open <folder_dir>
     ```